Two2Tango, tandems for teaching in the glocal classroom

 When and where does the course take place?

-Participants will be sent a certificate of completion equivalent to 2 weeks of full-time study after completing the course.
+Participants will be sent a certificate of completion equivalent to 2 weeks of full-time study (3 credits points for docentur) after completing the course.

 Facilitators: 1 per tandem from the partner institutions.